herdiantrisufriyana/prom/README.md

-# Human and machine learning methods of prognostic prediction for prelabor rupture of membranes and estimation of the time of delivery: a nationwide development, validation, and deployment using medical histories
+# Prognostication for prelabor rupture of membranes and the time of delivery in nationwide insured women: development, validation, and deployment

 Herdiantri Sufriyana, MD, MSc; a, b Yu-Wei Wu, PhD; a, c Emily Chia-Yu Su, PhD a, c, d, *